 Originally published September 17, 2017.

-I worked at a bakery for three years during college, and it was easily my favorite job.
-It was there I learned to knead two loaves at the same time, roll out rolls with two hands, and appreciate the smell of baking bread.
+I worked at a bakery for three years, and it was easily my favorite job.
+It was there I learned to knead two loaves at the same time, roll out dinner rolls with two hands, and appreciate the smell of baking bread.
 And of course, learn how to make french bread.

 - Stiffer dough for a taller loaf.
-If the dough is too sticky, it spreads flat as it rises.
+If the dough is too sticky and wet, it spreads flat as it rises.

 - Roll the dough into a loaf shape using a “sleeping bag” rolling method.
 This tightens up the outside of the loaf nicely, so the edges don’t spread too much during the second rise.